 Undergraduate Theory Test

 Undergraduate applicants are required to complete a theory test while on campus for a live audition.
 The test will measure proficiency in basic theory and aural skills.
 Students are given up to 60 minutes to complete the test.
 Test results alone will not prevent a student from being admitted to USC or the Thornton School.
 The Thornton Admission office cannot release exam details in advance of the actual exam.
 Inquiries regarding the content of the exam will not be answered.

 Written Examination for DMA Applicants

-All DMA applicants who perform a live audition must sit for a written examination on the weekend of their live audition (Exception: Applicants to programs in Choral Music, Early Music, and Sacred Music are not required to take this written examination).
+All DMA applicants who perform a live audition must take a written examination on the weekend of their live audition (Exception: Applicants to programs in Choral Music, Early Music, and Sacred Music are not required to take this written examination).

-In order to allow for sufficient time to both perform the audition and sit for the examination, DMA applicants who are invited for a live audition must plan to be available for the full weekend of auditions (i.e., all day Saturday and all day Sunday).
+In order to allow for sufficient time to both perform the audition and take the examination, DMA applicants who are invited for a live audition must plan to be available for the full weekend of auditions (i.e., all day Saturday and all day Sunday).

 The written examination will be administered in two sequential sections:

 - Conceptual Essay: Applicants will be given an essay prompt about an issue or issues in the music profession today.
 Applicants will be asked to write a short essay exploring various aspects of the topic(s) introduced by the prompt, responding to specific questions and drawing on their own experience, knowledge, and opinions as appropriate.